lightning/bolts/07-routing-gossip.md

   - MUST set `chain_hash` to the 32-byte hash that uniquely identifies the chain that the `short_channel_id`s refer to.
   - MUST set the first byte of `encoded_short_ids` to the encoding type.
+  - MUST NOT use an encoding not supported by the remote peer.
   - MUST encode a whole number of `short_channel_id`s to `encoded_short_ids`
   - MAY send this if it receives a `channel_update` for a `short_channel_id` for which it has no `channel_announcement`.